azat-co/practicalnode/chapter9/chapter9.md

         console.log('server message: ', event.data);
       };
 ```
 A good practice is to have an `onerror` event handler.
-We logging the error message:
+We log the error message:

 ```js
       ws.onerror = function(event) {